sjjames020/quiz-your-friends-sj/README.md

 ### Note
 Styling for forms can range from annoying to extremely challenging.
 Simplicity rules here.
 Style your quiz to be clean, readable, and organized.
 No need for anything fancy or advanced.
 For an example, see [here](https://codepen.io/freeCodeCamp/full/VPaoNP)

-### Submission Process
+####Directions
-1. Fork this repo
+1. If this is a *Practice Lab*, fork this repo and clone down the forked repo. **OR**
-2. Clone it
+      * If this is a *Lab Assignment*, just clone this repo without forking it.
-3. Create your `index.html` and `style.css` files.
+2. Create your HTML and CSS files.
-4. Commit early and often.
+3. Stage, commit, and push your changes regularly.
-5. Push to your remote repo when you are finished.
+4. If this is a *Practice Lab*, open a pull request into `The-Marcy-Lab-School:master` branch to submit. **OR**
-6. Open a pull request into `The-Marcy-Lab-School:master` to submit.
+      * If this is a *Lab Assignment*, copy the URL of this repo and submit it through Canvas.